• Skip to primary navigation

 So, duck feeds are good to go as they are addictive and free of coccidiostats.

 The young ducklings require around 20% protein for 3 weeks.
-Then, you can introduce them to duck grower pallets with lesser protein content.
+Then, you can introduce them to duck grower pallets with lower protein content.

-Always add water to dry foods before offering ducks.
+Always add water to dry foods before offering them to ducks.
 Otherwise, they feel choked.

 Growers